What Is Facebook Photo Fetcher (aka Social Photo Fetcher)?

-- Click the "Login to Facebook" button and login to the popup dialog.
+- Click the "Login with Facebook" link and follow the instructions.
 Once logged in, the page will automatically refresh and save the connection.
-Now you're ready to import your first album.

 - Click the "Search for Albums" button under the "Utilities" tab; It will query Facebook and produce a list of your albums, each with an associated ID number.
 Let's use the example 1234567890123456789.

-- Create a new post or page and enter the following tags, replacing the example ID with the one you'd like to import.
-Note that you must use the HTML Editor (not Visual Editor) for the tags to be recognized:
+- Create a new post or page and enter the following tags, replacing the ID with the one you'd like to import:

 <!--FBGallery2 1234567890123456789 --><!--/FBGallery2-->

-- Click "Save", and you're done!
+- Click "Publish", and you're done!
 You can now view your new album.